adrianomatousek/webapp-treasure-hunt/README.md

 ## Technical Overview
 We are using a LAMP stack.
 For the frontend we use the Materialize CSS framework. jsQR for QR code scanning.

-## Testing The Source Code - Quick Guide
+## Unit Testing The Source Code - Quick Guide
 You can access and run the Test Suite by following these steps:
 - Make sure you are logged onto the website,
 - Open the test page: https://thehunt.uk/TreasureHuntTest.php,